astorfi/Large-Scale-AI-Blueprint/README.md

           return self.fc(x.view(x.size(0), -1))

 - **Data Parallelism**: PyTorch's `DataParallel` allows for the automatic distribution of data and model training across multiple GPUs, aggregating the results to improve training efficiency and manage larger datasets.
+This is commonly used as the standard approach to make the best of available hardware.

     ```python
     from torch.nn import DataParallel